necordjs/necord/.github/CONTRIBUTING.md

 # Contributing

-If you wish to contribute to the discord.js codebase or documentation, feel free to fork the repository and submit a pull request.
+If you wish to contribute to the necord codebase or documentation, feel free to fork the repository and submit a pull request.
 We use ESLint to enforce a consistent coding style, so having that set up in your editor of choice is a great boon to your development process.